Kirk Franklin Gives First Interview Since Phone Call With His Son Was Leaked, Kerrion’s Mother Speaks Out [VIDEO]

 Kerrion’s Mother Speaks Out:

-Kirk Franklin Gives First Interview Since Phone Call With His Son Was Leaked, Kerrion’s Mother Speaks Out [VIDEO] was originally published on getuperica.com
+Kirk Franklin Gives First Interview Since Phone Call With His Son Was Leaked, Kerrion’s Mother Speaks Out [VIDEO] was originally published on blackamericaweb.com